skippyta/blackwinglair/index.md

 From Wowhead:
 As a rule of thumb, Red and Bronze Drakonids should be handled by caster classes, while Black and Blue Drakonids need to be dealt with by melee/hunters.
 Non-Chromatic Drakonids should not live for very long, while Chromatic Drakonids will need to be properly tanked.
 ```

+Additionally During this phase, Nefarian will teleport around and cast shadow bolt and shadow bolt volley.
+This just needs to be healed.

+Nefarian will also periodically mind control raid members.
+Mind Controlled people need to be CC'd

 #### Phase 2 - Nefarian
 At the beginning of phase 2, Nefarian will use shadowflame on the raid.